eugeneswalker/gitlab-chart/doc/charts/gitlab/sidekiq/index.md

 The `queues` value is a string containing a comma-separated list of queues to be processed.
 By default, it is not set, meaning that all queues will be processed.

+The string should not contain spaces: `merge,post_receive,process_commit` will work, but `merge, post_receive, process_commit` will not.

 Any queue to which jobs are added but are not represented as a part of at least one pod item *will not be processed*.
 For a complete list of all queues, see these files in the GitLab source: